Healthy Homes Assessment Pukerua Bay

 What are the most unreasonable gaps or holes?

-If you are able to feel external air getting in, or see the sound of a clear draught emanating from a gap or hole that is, it is likely to be a gap or hole that needs sealing in the way you can.
-Cracks or gaps with large gaps must be sealed permanently.
-Gaps greater than 3mm that let air into or out of the house need to be sealed.
-For instance, if an open fireplace isn’t in use it could cause draughts, and should be sealed from.
-Landlords and property managers are responsible for ensuring that draughts from the fireplace are removed as far as imaginable.
+If you are able to feel external air entering or the sound of a clear draught emanating out of a hole or gap or crack, then it’s likely a crack or an opening that needs sealing in any way.
+Cracks or gaps with large gaps must be stopped permanently.
+Gaps greater than 3mm that allow air in or out within the house need to be sealed.
+For example, if an open fireplace isn’t being used, it may cause draughts and should be sealed from.
+Property managers and landlords are responsible for making sure that these draughts are stopped in the maximum extent possible.

-There is no need to block holes or gaps which are part of the construction.
-For instance, small gaps around windows and doors could be required to allow for movement of the structure when the house is heated and cools so that they can still be shut and opened, rather instead of being stuck.
-We will examine all doors and windows in an Healthy Homes assessment of your rental property.
+You don’t require to cover up gaps or holes in the building.
+For instance, small gaps around windows and doors may be required to allow movement of the structure when the house warms and cools so that they can still be closed and opened instead of than sticking.
+We will test the windows and doors in your Healthy Homes assessment of your rental property.

 draught stopping building inspections